brettalanmeyer/arduino-projects/shop/script/readme.md

 | Wire Color | Green             | Green/White       | Blue      | Blue/White |

+#### AccelStepper Pins

+**Pin1:** Arduino digital pin number for motor pin 1.
+Defaults to pin 2.
+For a AccelStepper::DRIVER (interface==1), this is the Step input to the driver.
+Low to high transition means to step)

+**Pin2:** Arduino digital pin number for motor pin 2.
+Defaults to pin 3.
+For a AccelStepper::DRIVER (interface==1), this is the Direction input the driver.
+High means forward.

 ### Stepper Motor Pinouts

 |            | A+  | A-   | B+    | B-     |